 Furthermore, I believe many of us are quite self-centred about our walks with God.
 Yes, your walk with God is between you and God alone, but we forget that the world is watching how we conduct our walks with God.
 How much you obey God will influence how strongly someone else feels convicted to love God and be saved by Him.
 If you yourself are living a worldly life but claiming to love God, as if you haven’t been saved, who exactly do you think you’re going to influence to be saved by the Lord?
 If you so clearly haven’t submitted your life to God, who do you think is going to change their life and give it to God, if you haven’t even done the same thing?
 As Christians we’re supposed to aim to give others salvation and lead by example; so the point is, if you don’t act like you’re saved, you won’t save anyone.
 What use is it gaining the whole world but losing out on Salvation?
 (Matthew 16:26) We need to stop telling ourselves our behaviour is okay and be real and honest with ourselves; how much of yourself have you really given to God?

 A great prayer for you to pray is this: Lord, please set my heart on fire for you.
 Lord, please give me the strength to completely deny myself, my worldly desires and completely submit to you.
 Lord, please forgive me for my sins and give me a heart of repentance that wants so badly to just live for you.
-Lord, please make me part of a generation of children of God, that are increasingly on fire for you and desperate to see the whole world accept you as their Lord and saviour.
+Lord, please make me part of a generation of children of God, that are increasingly on fire for you and desperate to see the whole world accept Jesus as their Lord and Saviour.
 Please Lord, do with my life what you will.
-Amen.
+In Jesus’ name, Amen.

 Further Bible scriptures you can refer to: